 Imagine colonial era Britain at the luxurious Eastern & Oriental Hotel in Penang Malaysia.
-A review of the hotel and what to do in Penang for 3 days.
+A review of the Eastern and Oriental Hotel and what to do in 3 days in Penang.

-At the height of the British Empire, it was said “the sun never sets on the British Empire”.
+At the height of the British Empire, it was said “the sun never sets on the British Empire,” due to the extensive reach of Britain’s empire, leaving at least one part of its territory always in daylight..
 Having established colonies and trade routes which spanned the globe, British culture could be found throughout the world.

 With the advent of the luxury passenger liner, wealthy British travelers expanded the scope of the Grand Tour beyond Europe, to the British colonies in India and Asia.
 Today the legacy of British culture throughout India and Asia remains.

 Imagine your own Grand Tour while staying at one of the iconic hotels from this colonial era, the Eastern & Oriental Hotel in Georgetown (or Penang), Malaysia.
 Also referred to as the East and Oriental Hotel Penang

 Get this one day itinerary download including a

 MAP FOR EXPLORING VENICE.

 History of the Eastern and Oriental Hotel Penang

 Penang is an island, which was an important port for the East India Company.
 In 1869, with the opening of the Suez Canal and the arrival of the steamship, wealthy European began to travel to Asia.
 The Eastern & Oriental Hotel was opened to cater to these affluent travelers.